EXPLORE DENALI NATIONAL PARK, ALASKA | RETURN HOME

 Bear Very Wary

-If you’re going to camp in the “backcountry” you have to pick up a bear-resistant food container from the
+If you’re going to camp in the “backcountry” you have to bring a bear container to Denali National Park.

 Keeping a Lid on Climbing

-Since the first climber tried to summit McKinley in 1903, 30,049 climbers have made the attempt.
+Since the first climber tried to summit McKinley in 1903, over 46,000 climbers have made the attempt.

 Now, over 1,000